dgaydukov/cert-aws/files/sa.md

 ###### ElasticSearch & CloudSearch
 ES - open source search service, it's usually a part of ELK stack CS - search service like ElasticSearch, but aws proprietary development.
+With cs you can search txt/json/pdf/html/cvs/xls documents (so you can use it to search for scanned pdf documents too).
 You should store your data in s3 and then use CS to search this textual data.
 ES has 2 types of nodes
 * data nodes - nodes that upload data to ebs and search data